 The Virtual Event Evolution: The Future of Hybrid Events

-by / Aug 25, 2021
+August 25, 2021

-Back in April of 2020, The Mx Group, along with B2B organizations across the globe, faced a stunning level of uncertainty regarding anything that included physical human interaction due to the COVID-19 pandemic.
+Back in April of 2020, MX, along with B2B organizations across the globe, faced a stunning level of uncertainty regarding anything that included physical human interaction due to the COVID-19 pandemic.
 By that time in 2020, many companies already made the decision to explore remote working or a hybrid work model.
 Words and phrases like “pivot,” “new normal” and “unprecedented times” flooded our emails, news coverage and daily activities.
 From an event planning standpoint, this was a level of disarray not even the most seasoned event planner could have predicted.

 ...virtual events are here to stay but are facing their own transformation into hybrid meetings.